CarloNicolini/carlonicolini.github.io/sections/science/_posts/2018-06-25-spectral-density-via-average-resolvent.md

 ## Numerical implementation

 All this stuff is pretty nice, mathematically.
 But we like numerical calculations and want to see if all this theory applies.
+So we try to numerically compute the ensemble laplacian spectral density by means of the Stieltjes transform of the Laplacian of the Erdos-Renyi random graph.
+With the function `LER` we define sample the Laplacian of a network with `n` nodes and parameter `p`.

-This is a Python code to compute the spectral density of a random matrix ensemble via the average resolvent.
+Here is the Python code to compute the spectral density of a random matrix ensemble via the average resolvent.

 {% highlight python %}
 import numpy as np